Hoyasumii/bee-movie/README.md

 I'm OK!
 You know what this means?

-All the honey will fina
+All the honey will final